donalmurtagh/migrate-2-grails3/README.md

 section will also have been performed. if the project being migrated is an application, steps 1-2 of the [Upgrading Applications](https://grails.github.io/grails-doc/latest/guide/upgrading.html#upgradingApps) section will have been performed.

-#### Exceptions
+#### Mandatory Exceptions

-Some of the steps described in the aforementioned sections of the migration guide are not performed by this plugin.
-These are:
+Some of the steps described in the aforementioned sections of the migration guide are not performed by this plugin and must be performed manually instead:

 - merging `DataSource.groovy` and `Config.groovy` into a single `application.yml` or `application.groovy` config file with log4j config removed
 - configuring logging via `logback.groovy`
 - migrating dependencies from `BuildConfig.groovy` to `build.gradle`
 - setting the application/plugin version in `build.gradle`

+#### Optional Exceptions

+Some of the steps described in the aforementioned sections of the migration guide are not performed by this plugin and may need to be performed manually instead.
+In other words, dependending of the contents of the project being migrated, each of the following steps may not be relevant

+- migrating dependencies from `lib` directory to `build.gradle`
+- migrating Spring beans from `web-app/WEB-INF/applicationContext.xml` to `grails-app/conf/spring/resources.groovy`
+- Customizations to `web.xml` that were applied via `src/templates/war/web.xml` must be applied via Spring in Grails 3.x
+- migrating `.tld` files in `web-app/WEB-INF/tld`

 #### Gant Scripts